Local volumes, equisingularity, and generalized smoothability: Introduction

 Then using the structure theorems of Hilbert-Burch and Buchsbaum-Eisenbud, we show that the classes of singularities under consideration can be obtained as pullbacks of generic determinantal and Pfaffian singularities by holomorphic maps between affine spaces.
-Unfoldings of these maps gives rise deformations of the singularities under consideration by a result of Buchweitz.
+By a result of Laksov and Buchweitz, unfolding of these maps gives rise to deformation of the singularities under consideration.
 By a complex analytic version of Thom's transversality due to Trivedi, the unfoldings can be done in such a way so that the resulting maps are generically transverse to the strata of a Whitney stratification of the generic singularities.
 Finally, we are left with showing that the generic determinantal and Pfaffian singularities are dc.
-This is done by computations of Gaffney and the author, and Lakshmibai and Singh.
+This is achieved by computations of Gaffney and the author, and Lakshmibai and Singh.

 Inspired by a result of Koll\'ar and Kov\'{a}cs \cite{KK18} we show that affine cones over normally embedded abelian varieties of dimension at least $2$ cannot be deformed to dc singularities.
-We finish the section with showing how to compute the restricted local volume associated with the conormal space of an isolated nonsmoothable Cohen--Macaulay codimension $2$ singularity.
+We finish the section by showing how to compute the restricted local volume associated with the conormal space of an isolated nonsmoothable Cohen--Macaulay codimension $2$ singularity.

 {\bf Acknowledgements.} It's a pleasure to thank Terence Gaffney, Steven Kleiman and Bernard Teissier for countless helpful and stimulating discussions and for their support and encouragement.
 Special thanks go to David Massey and Madhav Nori for many fruitful and stimulating conversations.
 I would like to thank Lawrence Ein, Mihai Fulger, S\'{a}ndor Kov\'{a}cs, Rahul Singh, Bernd Ulrich, Javid Validashti and Mathias Zach for helpful conversations.
 I was partially supported by the University of Chicago FACCTS grant ``Conormal and Arc Spaces in the Deformation Theory of Singularities'' and NEU summer and travel grants.
 I would like to acknowledge the hospitality of IMPA and IMJ-PRG where part of this work was completed.